How The White House Got 2 Pharma Rivals To Work Together On COVID-19 Vaccine

 The two companies had held some preliminary talks about working together before the Biden team got into the White House, but those proposals had been "at a very small level of ambition" and were "dead by the time we got in" to office, said the official, who knew the CEOs of both companies.

-The official called J&J CEO Alex Gorsky to express concern, and later called Merck CEO Kenneth Frazier.
-"I said, 'You know — heads up — there might a need for Merck to help here,'" the official recalled.
+The official called J&J CEO Alex Gorsky to express concern and later called Merck CEO Kenneth Frazier.
+"I said, 'You know — heads up — there might be a need for Merck to help here,'" the official recalled.

 But it was after the early February phone call that officials felt like J&J had embraced the push, said a second official who was involved in the talks.
 "They understood this was a wartime effort.
 This was their legacy.
 This was their time."